 Cumin is a native spice to Egypt.
 But it is a commonly used & a staple herb in Indian, Mexican, middle eastern food cultures.
 In ancient Rome, cumin was considered as the symbol of frugality and greed(2)

-Cumin seed contains various compounds that are knowns for their antioxidants properties, such as coumarins, flavonoids, terpenes, phenols, alkaloids.
+Cumin seed contains various compounds known for their antioxidants properties, such as coumarins, flavonoids, terpenes, phenols, alkaloids.
 They protect our bodies from harmful free radicals.

 Due to its antioxidant property, cumin is good for our skin and hair.